 The extra-large pit and receiving center also make future expansion easier, because new bins can be added in both directions and still pull from the same receiving center.

-Riensche uses commercial conveyors to move grain from the pit and elsewhere at the site.
+Riensche uses a commercial conveyor belt fabrication system to move grain from the pit and elsewhere at the site..
 He chose conveyors over augers, because they can move grain quickly and with less damage.
 Also, they are more durable.

 Riensche was determined to be able to distribute grain efficiently and to have enough capacity to handle future expansion.
 (He also does some storage and custom drying for landlords and other farmers.)
 His three 150-foot-tall legs accomplish that for him.
 The receiver leg can move 15,000 bushels per hour.
 A second dry leg can distribute dry grain among the bins.
 The third leg feeds wet corn into the dryer.
 For identity preservation, he can use the 20,000 hopper bin for wet corn and move it into the overhead load-out tank when dry.